How Do You Use Neem Oil On Houseplants?

 Created by crushing portions of Azadirachta indica, organic neem oil is used in medicine, healthcare products, and as a natural pesticide.

-Neem can be purchased in a number of ways, from neem oil concentrate to raw or clarified neem oil, and even as a pre-mixed neem oil spray.
+Neem can be purchased in several ways, from neem oil concentrate to raw or clarified neem oil and even as a pre-mixed neem oil spray.

 While neem is generally safe, it should always be diluted to avoid injuring your plant due to the natural chemicals it contains.